 The angel who appears in the first verse speaks all of what is recorded.
 There is no action beyond the words which is a little different than what we have experienced to this point.
 The narrative now directly takes up the destruction of Jerusalem.
 The time for any warnings is over.

-Verse 1: John is given a reed and told to “Rise and measure the Temple of God, the altar, and those who worship there.”
+In verse1: John is given a reed and told to “Rise and measure the Temple of God, the altar, and those who worship there.”
 With this statement begins the narrative that encompasses the bulk of the chapter.
 Note the instruction is to measure the temple, altar and the worshippers in the temple, but nothing outside or aside from the temple.
+Some commentators state that the Temple indicated is the Church.
+As I mentioned in the introduction, if true, then who are those who make up the church?

-Friends, of course you can say that it is identifying Jerusalem (which was still in existence when this was published).
-That is exactly what the text does indicate; and how many Gentiles do we suppose might make it into Heaven to make offerings on that brazen altar?
-Read it aloud a few times if necessary.
-It plainly states it is Jerusalem.
+Friends, of course you can say that it is identifying Jerusalem (which then must have been in existence when Revelation was published).
+That is exactly what the text states.
+How many Gentiles do we suppose might make it into Heaven to make offerings on that altar?
+Read this part aloud a few times if necessary.
+It is not talking about any place other than Jerusalem, and its temple is still standing, when this was circulated.

-This sort of confusion ends up in impossible and contrary theories.
+This kind of confusion ends in impossible and conflicting theories.
 They should be avoided.
 The angel and the writer does everything except hit us over our wee little heads with the correct answers.